SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/DragLettersTuto.md

 And these all depend on what we call the `dropAcceptCondition` which we can define to tell if a an element is accepted or not in a container.

-For now, let's focus on initializing a container :
+For now, let's focus on initializing a container:

 ```st
 BlLetterContainer>>initialize